jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-27.md

-+++
+---
-title=  "Judicial Combats and Appeal of false Judgment"
+title: "Judicial Combats and Appeal of false Judgment"
+heading: "Chapter 27"

-description=  "Judicial Combats Resolved Cases Quickly and made appeals unknown" date=  "2020-03-15" author=  "Montesquieu" image=  "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-25" linkbtext=  "Chapter 25" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-28" linkftext=  "Chapter 28"
+description: "Judicial Combats Resolved Cases Quickly and made appeals unknown"
-+++
+image: "/covers/spirit.jpg"
+weight: 68
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 Judicial combats ended the affair forever.
 It was incompatible with a new judgment, and new prosecutions.
 This made appeals unknown in France.
 Appeals were established by the Roman and Canon laws to a superior court, in order to re-judge the proceedings of an inferior court.